 If you are religious, or perhaps you just like iconography, wearing a cross pendant can be a nice reference to your beliefs on the big day.
 Although, being in a church should certainly do the trick if you want to do it that way, the cross can also be a sign of how seriously you intend to take your marriage vows.

 This vintage 1950s diamond cross pendant is set in white gold, and would look best alongside other white-gold jewellery.
 Simple stud earrings and a very traditional wedding gown would look best with this necklace.
 Your hair can be up or down with this necklace without fear of covering it or its symbolism.
+This cross pendant is one of many from our vintage diamond jewellery collection.

 A lot of bridal jewellery is unintentionally prejudiced against people with warm skin tones.
 The vast majority of bridal jewellery being made with white gold, silver, and platinum, and warm skin tones being best-suited to yellow and rose gold creates a clash.
 If you want jewellery that complements your skin on your wedding day, rather than simply the colour white, look to some yellow gold.